locxter/btvccntrl/README.md

 - GCC, G++, GDB and CMake for building the C++ code.
 Install them with `sudo apt install build-essential gdb cmake`.
 - gtkmm as the used GUI toolkit.
 Install it with `sudo apt install libgtkmm-3.0-dev`.
 - LibSerial as the used serial communication library.
 Install it with `sudo apt install libserial-dev`.
+- cURLpp as the used network communication library.
+Install it with `sudo apt install curl libcurlpp-dev`.

 ## How to use it